citelao/sensible/4-https.md

 There is no direct citation for this statement.
 However, the vulnerabilities listed in essays (explaining the need for HTTPS) from Google {% cite basques %}, the government {% cite mill_2014 %}, and *the agency that created the internet* {% cite farrell2014pervasive nottingham_2015 %} are all man-in-the-middle attacks.
 </aside>

 A man-in-the-middle attack in general is any attack where someone intercepts your communication before it reaches its destination.
-The most obvious example is someone standing outside your mailbox and reading all your mail before you send it to the post office.
+The most straightforward practical example is someone standing outside your mailbox and reading all your mail before it reaches the post office.

-In the case of the internet, an attacker reads the data your computer sends to and receives from the wi-fi router, or a more powerful attacker reads data going across a much larger, deeper "node" in the Internet.
+In the case of the Internet, an attacker reads the data your computer sends to and receives from a wi-fi router, or a more powerful attacker (like a government) reads data going across a larger router located deeper in the Internet.

 The man-in-the-middle attack is so dangerous on the Internet because: